 Nesrine holds a BA in Journalism and Mass Communication from the American University in Cairo (2000), and an MA with distinction in Mass Communication from the University of Leicester, UK (2004).
 She is currently reading a doctorate at Mansfield College, Oxford University with a scholarship from the Citadel Capital Foundation.

-Prior to coming to the Oxford Internet Institute, Nesrine has been leading communication-for-development projects for a number of intergovernmental and non-governmental organizations in her home country – Egypt – and in the UK.
+Prior to coming to the Oxford Internet Institute, Nesrine led communication-for-development projects for a number of intergovernmental and non-governmental organizations in her home country – Egypt – and in the UK.
 She headed communication campaigns for UNICEF, SureStart, CARE International and the International Development Research Centre (IDRC).
 Nesrine developed communication strategies and advocacy campaigns for issues ranging from water in the Middle East to Avian Flu in rural Egypt.

 She was the secretary general of Nahdet El Mahrousa in Egypt (2006-2008).
-She also lead the Global campaign for ‘Egyptians Abroad Right to Vote’ in 2011 which resulted in Egyptian expatriates granted the right to vote from outside.
+She also led the Global campaign for ‘Egyptians Abroad Right to Vote’ in 2011 which resulted in Egyptian expatriates granted the right to vote from outside.

-news innovation, digitized news, newsrooms convergence, news production in the Arab World, reception of online news, sociology of news, social media in the Arab World
+News innovation, digitized news, newsrooms convergence, news production in the Arab World, reception of online news, sociology of news, social media in the Arab World